Vlatko Lozanoski: Career

+In 2022, he performed his song "Kilometri" together with Macedonian singer Karolina Gočeva at the latter's New Year's Eve performance on Macedonian Radio Television (MRT).
+The live performance video was released on the singer's official YouTube channel on 26 July 2023.

 Eurovision Song Contest 2013

 On 28 December 2012, Macedonian Radio-Television (MRT) announced that Lozanoski along with Esma Redžepova would represent Macedonia in the Eurovision Song Contest 2013 to be held in Malmö, Sweden, with the song "Pred da se razdeni".
 The song failed to qualify from the second semi-final of the competition on 16 May 2013, placing 16th in the field of 17 songs, scoring 28 points.